The soul always knows what to do to heal itself. The challenge is the silence the mind.– Caroline Myss

 2. Art is an emotional outlet.

 Sometimes we don’t know how to articulate our, often because it barely makes sense to us.
 But maybe we can express that in a color, or a dance sequence, or a musical note.
-Art transcends words and reaches the parts of our spirits that have no language.
+We can find solace in art as it can transcend words and reach the parts of our soul that have no language.
 Sometimes all you need to do is let that fear out where you can see it, onto a canvas or a blank page, where it’s easier to deal with than when it’s lurking in the back of your mind.
 Sometimes, all that fear needed was to be acknowledged and expressed, and the art might be the solution you were looking for all along.